lapalme/pyrealb/demos/basketball/README.md

   - `SportSettSum.md`: paper about the rationale and organization of the whole realizer system

 - `output`/
-  - `test`, `train` and `validation`: directories with a sample of generated summaries from the given corpus
+  - `test`, `train` and `validation`: directories with a sample of generated summaries from the given corpus.
+These directories are created by running `sportsettsum.py` as main.

 **Contact**: [Guy Lapalme](mailto:lapalme@iro.umontreal.ca)